AlaskaAirlines/auro-input/README.md

 To deploy a demo version of the component for review, run `npm run build:demo` to create a `./build` directory that can be pushed to any static server.

+To run that demo, use the command: `npm run dev`.

 <small>Built from WC-Generator v3.11.0</small>